Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

 \subsection{Main Results}

-The main result of this paper is to provide the quantitative propagation of chaos results of the point vortex system \eqref{particle} on the 2D whole space.
+The main result of this article is to prove quantitative propagation of chaos for the point vortex system \eqref{particle} on the whole space.
 We shall both work in the global and local sense.
-In this paper, the global convergence is termed as the asymptotic vanishing of $H_N(G^N \vert g^N)$, while the local convergence is for the asymptotic vanishing of $H_k(G^{N, k} \vert g^k)$.
+In this article, global convergence is termed as the asymptotic vanishing of $H_N(G^N \vert g^N)$, while local convergence is for the asymptotic vanishing of $H_k(G^{N, k} \vert g^k)$.

-For the global case, inspired by the groundbreaking paper \cite{jabin2018quantitative}, we consider the global normalized relative entropy between the joint law of the particle system and the tensorized law of the limit system, which controls the $L^1$ distance of marginals between two systems by the Csisz\'ar-Kullback-Pinsker (CKP) inequality.
-By estimating the time-derivative of the relative entropy, using the Law of Large Numbers and Large Deviation type results introduced by \cite{jabin2018quantitative}, we are able to close the Gr\"onwall loop and arrive at a global optimal decay rate, hence proving the strong propagation of chaos result.
+For the global case, inspired by the groundbreaking paper \cite{jabin2018quantitative}, we consider the global normalized relative entropy between the joint law of the particle system and the factorized law of the limit system, which controls the $L^1$ distance of marginals between two systems by the Csisz\'ar-Kullback-Pinsker (CKP) inequality.
+By estimating the time evolution of the relative entropy, using the Law of Large Numbers and Large Deviation type results introduced by \cite{jabin2018quantitative}, we are able to close the Gr\"onwall loop and arrive at a global optimal decay rate, hence proving the strong propagation of chaos result.
 We mention that in this case we prove our results for all positive viscosity $\sigma>0$.
-This part of our main results is an extension of the previous work \cite{fournier2014propagation} for qualitative propagation of chaos and the previous work by the authors \cite{feng2023quantitative} for the special case $\M_j \equiv 1$ and by Shao-Zhao \cite{shao2024quantitative} for the torus case.

-\begin{thm}[Global Entropic Propagation of Chaos] Assume that $G^N \in \mathcal{P}(\R^N \times \R^{2N})$ is an entropy solution of the Liouville equation \eqref{liouville} and that $g \in L^\infty([0,T];W^{2,1} \cap W^{2,\infty}(\R \times \R^2))$ solves \eqref{fp} with $g \geq 0$ and $\int_{\R \times \R^2} g(z) \ud z=1$.
-Assume further that the initial data $g_0 \in W_x^{2,1} \cap W_x^{2,\infty}(\R \times \R^2)$ satisfies the logarithmic growth conditions
+\begin{thm}[Global Entropic Propagation of Chaos] Assume that $G^N \in \mathcal{P}(\mathbb{D}^N)$ is an entropy solution of the Liouville equation \eqref{liouville} and that $g \in L^\infty([0,T];W^{2,1} \cap W^{2,\infty}(\mathbb{D}))$ solves \eqref{fp} with $g \geq 0$ and $\int_{\mathbb{D}} g(z) \ud z=1$.
+Assume further that the initial data $g_0 \in W_x^{2,1} \cap W_x^{2,\infty}(\mathbb{D})$ satisfies the logarithmic growth conditions

 and the Gaussian upper bound

 for some $C_0>0$.
 Then we have